 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 The strength of your extremities and your bladder control will be evaluated.
-Weakness and loss of bladder are both signs of spinal stenosis, which is a narrowing of the spinal canal.
+Weakness and loss of bladder control are both signs of spinal stenosis, which is a narrowing of the spinal canal.
 It is important to follow the doctor's advice to make sure that spinal stenosis does not develop without being recognized.
 This generally occurs between the ages of 20-40 years.

 Your bodily fluids may be tested.
 This can be done with blood tests.

 Images may be taken of your bodily structures.
 This can be done with:

 At this time, there is no cure for achondroplasia.
 Scientists are exploring ways to create alternate growth factors which can bypass the missing receptor and lead to normal bone growth.
 They may offer the possibility of enhanced stature to future families who have children with achondroplasia.

 Treatment with human growth hormone has been used for over a decade.
 It effectively increases bone growth rate, at least in the first year of life.
 There have been few studies looking at whether children treated with growth hormone achieve greater adult height.

 Surgery is sometimes needed to correct specific skeletal deformities.